 Description

-The raw brass is slightly softened and then receives a matt WHITE lacquer.
+Write rather: The raw brass is slightly softened before receiving a matt white lacquer, reference RAL 9003.

-With a subtly powdery appearance.
+The appearance is subtly powdered.
 The pieces are fired at 80°C.

 What happens over time